fantasy11coin/hostmasternode/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Fantasy11 Core release.
+The project leader is the release manager for each Betfint Core release.

 Copyright
 ---------